Sulfur-reducing bacteria: Desulfurella spp.

-Desulfurella are short rod-shaped, gram-negative cells, motile thanks to a single polar flagellum or nonmotile, non-sporeforming.
+Desulfurella are short, rod-shaped, gram-negative cells, motile thanks to a single polar flagellum or nonmotile, non-sporeforming.
 Obligately anaerobic, moderate thermophilic, they generally occur in warm sediments and in thermally heated cyanobacterial or bacterial communities that are rich in organic compounds and elemental sulfur.
 Type species: Desulfurella acetivorans.

 Hippea spp.

-Hippea species are moderate thermophiles neutrophiles to moderate acidophiles, obligate anaerobes sulfur-reducing bacteria with gram-negative rod-shaped cells.
+Hippea species are moderate thermophiles, neutrophiles to moderate acidophiles, obligate anaerobes, sulfur-reducing bacteria with gram-negative rod-shaped cells.
 They are able to grow lithotrophically with hydrogen and sulfur, and oxidize completely volatile fatty acids, fatty acids and alcohols.
 They inhabit submarine hot vents.
 The type species is Hippea maritima.

 Desulfuromonas spp.

 Desulfuromonas species are gram-negative, mesophilic, obligately anaerobic and complete oxidizers sulfur-reducing bacteria.
-They are able to grow on acetate as sole organic substrate and reduce elemental sulfur or polysulfide to sulfide.
+They are able to grow on acetate as the sole organic substrate and reduce elemental sulfur or polysulfide to sulfide.
 Currently known species of the genus Desulfuromonas are Desulfuromonas acetoxidans, Desulfuromonas acetexigens, the marine organism Desulfuromonas palmitates and Desulfuromonas thiophila.